Blog

 Hard To Be Human

-The pandemic for us has been about navigating being home with two school-aged boys every day for almost a year.
-On the one hand, I have loved it because I know this is a time that we will never get back.
-On the other hand, I also know for their own well-being, they need to be out of the house.
-They need to form their individual talents, personalities, and souls that can only come from interaction with the greater whole, i.e., the world.
+For us, the pandemic has been about navigating being home with two school-aged boys every day for almost a year.
+On the one hand, I loved it because I knew this was a time we would never get back.
+On the other hand, I also know that they need to be out of the house for their own well-being.
+They must form their talents, personalities, and souls, which can only come from interaction with the greater whole, i.e., the world.

-Over many dinner table conversations about the pandemic, I have found myself repeatedly saying to my boys that life is hard.
-But the more I watch them and watch the world around them, they need to know something else.
+Over many dinner table conversations about the pandemic, I have repeatedly told my boys that life is hard.
+But the more I watch them and the world around them, the more they need to know something else.

 Being human is hard.